JuliaPOMDP/POMDPs.jl/README.md

 For help, please post to the Google group at [https://groups.google.com/forum/#!forum/pomdps-users](https://groups.google.com/forum/#!forum/pomdps-users), or on gitter at https://gitter.im/JuliaPOMDP.
 See [NEWS.md](NEWS.md) for information on changes.

+POMDPs.jl and all packages in the JuliaPOMDP project are fully supported on Linux and OS X. Windows support is available for all native Julia packages*.

 ## Installation
 To install POMDPs.jl, run the following from the Julia REPL:
 ```julia